Who We Are

 Kevin Jon Heller

 Kevin Jon Heller is Professor of International Law and Security at the University of Copenhagen’s Centre for Military Studies.
-He currently serves as Special Adviser to the ICC Prosecutor on International Criminal Law Discourse, is an Academic Member of Doughty Street Chambers in London, and is a Member of the Advisory Board the Bar Human Rights Committee of England and Wales.
+He is an Academic Member of Doughty Street Chambers in London and is a Member of the Advisory Board the Bar Human Rights Committee of England and Wales.

 Prof. Heller’s books include The Nuremberg Military Tribunals and the Origins of International Criminal Law (OUP, 2011) and four co-edited volumes: The Handbook of Comparative Criminal Law (Stanford, 2010), The Hidden Histories of War Crimes Trials (OUP, 2013), the Oxford Handbook of International Criminal Law (OUP, 2018), and Contingency in International Law: On the Possibility of Different Legal Histories (OUP, 2021).
 He is currently co-writing a book with Samuel Moyn at Yale provisionally entitled The Vietnam War and International Law.
 He also serves as the Editor-in-Chief of the international-law blog Opinio Juris, where he blogged for more than 15 years.